 From this simple distinction it gets more complicated.
 The following summary of additional requirements, exemptions and exceptions gives you an idea of how helpful it can be to have a knowledgeable real estate professional help navigate the process.

-- To be eligible for purchase by an international buyer, a property’s annual rental value (ARV) must exceed a designated amount ($25,800 for a condominium, $126,000 for a house).
+- To be eligible for purchase by an international buyer, a property’s annual rental value (ARV) must exceed a designated amount ($25,800 for a condominium, providing the buyer has a Residential Certificate, $126,000 for a house).

-- International buyers may also buy property in a development designated under the Bermuda Immigration and Protection Amendment (no.2) Act 2010 as tourist accommodation and hotel residences.
+- International buyers may also buy property in a development designated under the Bermuda Immigration and Protection Amendment (no.2) Act 2010 as tourist accommodation and hotel residences (resort hotel).

 - Prospective international buyers must submit an application along with a consideration fee.